nigelhaim/3rdYr_2ndSem/Thesis/False Positive Reduction/False positive reduction.md

 After extracting the features different classification methods were used to classify the mimics and CMBs.
 Support vector classifiers that involves optimizing the convex function.
 The hypothesis dependency on the data through the support vectors makes the model more understandable for the observer.
 Linear Discriminant Classifier models each class of data by a Gaussian model, Quadratic Discriminant Classifier which the classes has their, and Parzen that uses a kernel as a weighting function for estimating the class conditional densities.

-To analyze the results Ghafaryasl et al. (2012) used Free reciever Operating Characterstic (FROC).
-A graph that is used as the criterion for selecting the best performing feature selection method and cassifier.
+To analyze the results Ghafaryasl et al. (2012) used Free receiver Operating Characteristic (FROC).
+A graph that is used as the criterion for selecting the best performing feature selection method and classifier.

 Their study concluded that despite the proposed model contains some False positives, it helps the radiologist to facilitate manual segmentation.
 It can be used to examine and distinguish CMBs from false positives.
 The sensitivity for CMB detection was 90% with, on average, 4 false-positives per subject.

 Ferlin, Maria, et al. “Exploring the Landscape of Automatic Cerebral Microbleed Detection: A Comprehensive Review of Algorithms, Current Trends, and Future Challenges.” _Expert Systems with Applications_, vol. 232, Dec.
 2023, p.
 120655. _ScienceDirect_, https://doi.org/10.1016/j.eswa.2023.120655.